 The Company's primary function is to make loans available to Christian churches and associated organisations at the lowest practicable rates of interest.
-The Board's strategy is to increase the overall level of lending, and also the proportion of lending to non-Methodist churches, in a controlled manner, whilst recognising and managing the associated risks.
+The Board's strategy is to increase the overall level of lending, and also the proportion of lending to non-Methodist churches, primarily the larger denominations, whilst recognising and managing the associated risks.